Mitchell County License Hearing Guide

 - What You Can Drive For: A hardship license typically allows you to drive to and from work, school, medical appointments, and other essential activities.

-- Costs and Application Process: The application process involves submitting an application to the court and providing documentation to support your need for a hardship license.
-There are associated fees.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a hardship license.
+There are associated court costs and attorney fees (if you hire an attorney).

-- IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a hardship license.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back